 In this mode the camera will wait for a single external trigger event.
-Once this external trigger event is detected, the camera will progress as if the camera was in internal trigger mode (see "Rolling Shutter Internal Triggering (Overlap Mode)" on page 73 and "Rolling Shutter Internal Triggering (Non-Overlap Mode)" on page 73 and "Rolling Shutter Internal Triggering (Non-Overlap Mode)" on page 71.
+Once this external trigger event is detected, the camera will progress as if the camera was in internal trigger mode (see "Rolling Shutter Internal Triggering (Overlap Mode)" on page 72 and "Rolling Shutter Internal Triggering (Non-Overlap Mode)" on page 70.
 The ARM signal indicates to the user when the camera is ready to detect an External Start Trigger.
 "Rolling Shutter External Start Triggering (Non Overlap)" below shows the External Start used in Non-overlap Mode, Long Exposure.
 The delay from the External Trigger to start of exposure is between 0 and 1 Row.